Home |

 She went on to make 26 more films over a 20-year period,

-appeared on radio, stage, television, and in nightclubs, and had
+appeared on radio, stage, television, and in nightclubs, and

-a successful second career with Redken Laboratories after
+had a successful second career with Redken Laboratories after

 leaving show business in the early 1960s.

-Although she was a popular star throughout the 1940s, helping to
+Although she was a popular star throughout the 1940s, helping

-films, Gloria Jean’s promising movie career never fully
+her films, Gloria Jean’s promising movie career never fully

 blossomed.
 Studio politics, changes in the film industry, and